bihealth/sodar-core-legacy/docs/source/project_app_dev.rst

 - ``user``
     - User object for user initiating search
 - ``search_type``
-    - The type of object to search for (String, optional)
+    - The type of object to search for (string, optional)
     - Used to restrict search to specific types of objects
     - You can specify supported types in the plugin's ``search_types`` list.
     - Examples: ``file``, ``sample``..
 - ``keywords``
-    - Special search keywords
+    - Special search keywords, e.g. "exact"
     - **NOTE:** Currently not implemented

 .. note::